-The Leadership Team consists of: President of the Seminary, Provost and Dean of the Faculty, Executive Vice President, and Vice President for Marketing and Community Engagement.
+The Leadership Team consists of: President, Vice President of Academic Affairs, Vice President of Finance and Administration, Senior Director of Brand Advancement, Senior Director of Development, and Senior Director of Enrollment Management.
 The team meets regularly to plan for the seminary's future and to discuss critical issues related to the seminary.